 1) Don’t stare at them

-Following on from the above, you know that staring at a cat is not a good idea.
-So, ensure you blink when you’re looking at them.
+Staring at a cat is not a good idea.
+One way to ensure you never do is to blink when you’re looking at them.
 Not just a normal blink though, you have to make it obvious what you’re doing.

 So, when you’re looking at them, slowly shut both of your eyes before slowly opening them and as you do, look away briefly before looking at them again.